 - Combined Heat and Power reduces energy costs to individual properties

-- Removing multiple gas boilers also reduces, or circumvents required annual gas safety inspection costs
+- Removing multiple gas boilers also reduces, or circumvents required annual gas safety inspection costs.

 How Do Communal Heating Systems Work?

 These incoming HIU CH & DHW primary supplies are fitted with energy metres which monitor precisely and record the amount of energy used.
-This means each apartment or office space will only be billed for the exact amount of energy they consume via “pay as you go” top up card set up, or through an agreed energy billing contract.
+This means each apartment, or office space will only be billed for the exact amount of energy they consume via “pay as you go” top up card set up, or through an agreed energy billing contract.

-If you want to know more or have a specific query that one of our friendly team can assist you with, please do not hesitate to contact us at your earliest convenience.
+If you want to know more, or have a specific enquiry that one of our friendly team can assist you with, please do not hesitate to contact us at your earliest convenience.